SERG-Delft/serg-www/content/home/upcoming-events.md

 headless: true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Recent publications
+title: Upcoming events
-weight: 4
+weight: 2

 content:
   # Page type to display.
 E.g. post, event, or publication.
-  page_type: publication
+  page_type: event
   # Choose how much pages you would like to display (0 = all pages)
   count: 5
   # Choose how many pages you would like to offset by